cisagov/development-guide/project_setup/Skeletonize-existing-repository.md

 # Skeletonize an Existing Repository #

-Skeletonizing a repository standardizes our development setup and environment, and it enables our [Lineage](https://github.com/cisagov/action-lineage/) Github Action to keep the repository updated and standardized.
+Skeletonizing a repository standardizes our development setup and environment, and it enables our [Lineage GitHub Action](https://github.com/cisagov/action-lineage/) to keep the repository updated and standardized.

-## About skeletons ##
+## About ##

 Skeleton projects contain [licensing information](LICENSE), as well as [pre-commit hooks](https://pre-commit.com) and